 - Breathing air polluted with particles and dust

 There are so many environmental issues examples that are directly tied to pollution.
 One of the biggest ones that really has a big impact on air quality and land preservation is deforestation.

 When forests are clear cut we lose the carbon dioxide conversion until they regrow.
 We also lose habitat and the soil is highly prone to erosion and landslides.

 4. Effects of Noise & Light Pollution

 Noise pollution can cause stress, anxiety, headaches, irritability, hearing loss, and sleep loss resulting in decreased productivity.

-Oil drills, submarines, and other vessels on and in the ocean can cause excessive noise that has resulted in the injury or death of marine animals, especially whales.
+- Oil drills, submarines, and other vessels on and in the ocean can cause excessive noise that has resulted in the injury or death of marine animals, especially whales.

-Many mammals, insects, birds, and reptiles are photoperiodic meaning their movement, mating, growth and development, and eating cycles are regulated by natural light patterns.
+- Many mammals, insects, birds, and reptiles are photoperiodic meaning their movement, mating, growth and development, and eating cycles are regulated by natural light patterns.

 Protecting the environment is a long and daunting task, requiring continuous planning, governmental policies, and public and industrial participation.

 Everyone is entitled to clean air to breathe, water to drink, and public lands to enjoy.